Joint venture, a foreign adventure

 • Economies of scale, such as procurement discounts.

-• Combining products or services, like with Senseo.
+• Combining products or services, as with Senseo.

 • Access to each other’s knowledge, technology, and manpower.
 A good joint venture produces a win-win situation, in which you reinforce each other and both perform better.